 In December 2009, we entered into a worldwide license and collaboration agreement with Incyte Corporation (Incyte) to acquire development and commercialization rights to its JAK inhibitor compound, now known as baricitinib, and certain follow-on compounds, for the treatment of inflammatory and autoimmune diseases.
 The agreement calls for payments of up to \$515.0 million associated with certain development and regulatory milestones as well as an additional \$150.0 million of potential sales-based milestones.
 Incyte also has the right to receive tiered, double-digit royalty payments on future global sales with rates ranging up to 20 percent if the product is successfully commercialized.
 The agreement provides Incyte with options to co-develop these compounds on an indication-by-indication basis by funding 30 percent of the associated development costs from the initiation of a Phase IIb trial through regulatory approval in exchange for increased tiered royalties ranging up to percentages in the high twenties.
 The agreement also provides Incyte with an option to co-promote in the United States.
 In 2010, Incyte exercised its option to co-develop baricitinib in rheumatoid arthritis.
-We made development milestone payments of \$49.0 million in 2010 related to Phase II trials of baricitinib.
-Upon initiation of Phase III trials for the treatment of rheumatoid arthritis in the fourth quarter of 2012, we incurred an additional milestone-related expense of \$50.0 million.
-These milestone payments were recorded as research and development expenses.
+Upon initiation of Phase III trials for the treatment of rheumatoid arthritis in the fourth quarter of 2012, we incurred a milestone-related expense of \$50.0 million which was recorded as research and development expense.